Cunigunde of Luxembourg: Reception and iconography

 Cunigunde's usual attribute is a ploughshare.
 According to the legend, she walked over glowing ploughshares without being hurt.
 This scene is shown on the Tumba made of limestone at Bamberg Cathedral, created in the years 1499-1513 by Tilman Riemenschneider, the most important German sculptor of the time.
 The double tomb of the imperial couple shows the lying couple with two lions and the Bavarian-Luxembourgish double coat of arms with blue-silver diamonds and the Roude Leiw at their feet.
 In such tomb effigies, the lion, as a symbol of strength, is usually reserved for men.
 At the feet of women, there usually is a dog, as a sign of loyalty.
 The fact, that Cunigunde was also assigned a lion, is a reference of posterity to the duchess, queen and empress, who exercises her own sovereign rights.
 The Roude Leiw (meaning "red lion" in Luxembourgish) is also the coat of arms of Luxembourg since 1235–1239.
 Three of the four sides of the Tumba are decorated with scenic reliefs and architectural ornaments.
 Those depict events from the legends of the saints.
 Cunigunde is depicted as a miraculous saint in the "Ploughshare test" and the "Key miracle".

 In Luxembourg, where she is the only female saint, there is the parish Church of Saint Cunigunde in Clausen, which was consecrated in 1865 and decorated with murals depicting scenes from the life of Cunigunde in 1906.
 In 1959, the Cunigunde bell (Cloche St. Cunégonde) was consecrated.
-In addition to a wooden sculpture of the saints, a tooth relic of Cunigunde is worshipped in this church.
+In addition to a wooden sculpture of the saints, a tooth relic of Cunigunde is revered in this church.
 There is also an octagonal Cunigunde Chapel in Heiderscheidergrund (Heischtergronn), built in 1848–1852.
 A statue is located there to the left of the main altar.
 There are two churches consecrated to her in the parish of Park Hosingen, the chapel of the village of Oberschlinder dedicated to her and the Archangel Michael in 1875, and the church of Hoscheid-Dickt in 1852, which is also the oldest church in Luxembourg dedicated to the Holy Empress.